 Jung concedes to Freud to the extent that our unconscious can contain repressed sexual instincts and drives, but it is not a given.
 Taking a broader approach, Jung theorized that the repressed matter in our unconscious may also contain fears and phobias stemming from traumatic experiences, characteristics of ourselves that we dislike, memories we find difficult to cope with, and our aspirations that others may have ridiculed.

-Jung contended that this repressed material, often referred to as the shadow, may result in neurosis, a sickness of the soul, which he believed could be healed if the repressed matter in our psyches can be brought to consciousness and integrated with our egos—that is, adapted to, not repressed or discarded of—a process he termed “individuation.”
+Jung contended that this repressed material, which he called the Shadow, may result in neurosis, a sickness of the soul, which he believed could be healed if the repressed matter in our psyches can be brought to consciousness and integrated with our egos—that is, adapted to, not repressed or discarded of—a process he termed “individuation.”

 Of course, our egos repressed that matter for a reason, so it will require great effort on a conscious level to convince ego, lovingly but firmly, that bringing repressed matter to consciousness is the first step in the healing process.
 Only then can we begin to integrate with our egos those “undesirable” aspects of ourselves, honor them—for better or for worse—as we strive for that universal feeling of wholeness.